Price-Watch™ provides price assessments for Aluminium Alloy Ingot across top trading regions:

 China: Aluminium Alloy Ingot Export prices FOB Shanghai, China; Grade- Purity:81%(ADC12)

-The price trend of Aluminium Alloy Ingot in China moved upward in Q4 2025, registering a 2.36% increase compared with Q3 2025, supported by steady downstream demand from the automotive, construction, and electronics sectors.
-Improved procurement activity ahead of year-end production schedules and relatively firm primary aluminium prices contributed to the quarterly rise.
+The price trend of Aluminium Alloy Ingot in China moved sharply upward in Q1 2026, registering a 12.9% increase compared with Q4 2025.
+This robust quarterly rise was propelled by a confluence of strong downstream demand from the automotive, construction, and electronics sectors, alongside tightening domestic supply driven by environmental production controls and reduced smelter utilization rates during the winter period.

 USA: Aluminium Alloy Ingot Domestically traded prices Del Alabama, North America; Grade- Purity:81%

-India: Aluminium Alloy Ingot Domestically Traded prices EX- Mumbai, India; Grade- Purity:88%
+India: Aluminium Alloy Ingot Domestically Traded prices EX- Mumbai, India; Grade- Purity:88%(IA80)

 Germany: Aluminium Alloy Ingot Domestically Traded prices FD-Willich, Germany; Grade- Purity:81%